actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

   * Authorization for tools & applications
   * Use of test environments and creating and using testdata
 * Have [Clean code](https://blog.goyello.com/2013/01/21/top-9-principles-clean-code/) It really helps if your code is good, is sensibly organized and structured.
 If the code base is large, it should be broken apart in understandable segments
+* Create a [Papercuts.md](https://gist.github.com/actionjack/ee8408733b756fc101aa22488bb464a1) in your Repos, These are a log of things that have hurt us in the current environment, they may not be actual [technical debt](https://en.wikipedia.org/wiki/Technical_debt),however they could be things for us to discuss and possibly fix in the future.

 ### Version control management